nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design considerations

 The sorting mechanism is designed in a way to keep all operations to the `SortPersonCommand` object itself, which will them prompt the `Model` to set the comparator of the person list.
+This is consistent with the other commands, as they will go through the same process, since each command has their own class and parser (if needed).

 ### \[Proposed\] Undo/redo feature